Ordering nuclear surplus from Russia and custom crystals from China to perform gamma-ray spectroscopy at home

 Aside from the obvious (a bigger detector captures more radioactive particles), the thicker crystal increases sensitivity to high-energy gamma-rays (>= 1 MeV) by increasing the probability that Compton-scattered photons are detected before leaving the crystal.

 There are some drawbacks to NaI(Tl), however.
 The metal encapsulation stops alpha-radiation and most beta-radiation, and low-energy X-rays are heavily attenuated.
 They are designed to prioritize gamma-radiation.
-If we want to be able to detect alpha, beta, and low-energy X-rays, we will need an alternative scintillator.
+If I wanted to be able to detect alpha, beta, and low-energy X-rays, I needed an alternative scintillator.

-Thalium-doped Cesium Iodide (CsI(Tl)) is the solution.
+Thalium-doped Cesium Iodide (CsI(Tl)) was the solution.
 It is less hygroscopic which allows a thin metal film to be used in place of a thick metal enclosure - as a result it can detect alpha, beta, and low-energy X-rays.
-In addition, if we keep the crystal thin we can reduce the chances of a gamma-ray interaction.
-The drawback of CsI(Tl) is that it emits green light (~550nm) which is not a good match for typical bialkala PMTs (resulting in smaller pulses and lower resolution).
+In addition, if the crystal is kept thin, the chances of a gamma-ray interaction are reduced.
+The drawback of CsI(Tl) is that it emits green light (~550nm) which is not a good match for typical bialkali PMTs (resulting in smaller pulses and lower resolution).

 As a reference point, the commercial RAP47 scintillation probe uses a 1" diameter x 1mm thick CsI(Tl) crystal tuned for 20-40keV X-rays.
-We’ll use the same size for our CsI crystal, and will experiment with even thinner (which should make it even more selective for 20-40keV X-rays).
+I used the same size for my CsI crystal, and experimented with one even thinner (to be even more selective for 20-40keV X-rays).

-With our scintillation crystals obtained, we can move on to the other half of our scintillation probes.
+With my scintillation crystals obtained, I moved on to the other half of the scintillation probes: the photomultiplier tubes.

 As described earlier, a photomultiplier tube (PMT) detects photons (as little as a single photon!) with a photocathode which emits electrons when hit.
 These electrons are multiplied via secondary emission in a high-voltage (500-2000V) dynode chain, multiplying at each stage until collected at the anode and producing a measurable pulse.